top of page

 Gilbert Eijkelenboom:

-Data visualization colors, ads running that we'll talk about today, because today I talked to Kate Strachnyi She's the founder of Datacated and you might know her from LinkedIn.
+Data visualization, colors, and running is what we'll talk about today, because today I talked to Kate Strachnyi.
+She's the founder of Datacated and you might know her from LinkedIn.
 She built a career in data of working for companies like Detroit, but then started her own business and on the sides he has written five books for data professionals, and one even for kids teach relationship literacy for kids.
 So I really liked that perspective.
 One of the books he has written and recently published is called color wise, and it's a book we're talking about today, because we talk about the three different colors that you can use in your data visualization, at least three types of colors.
 Then we talk about the frequent mistakes that many people make, and when to use brand colors, when is it appropriate to use them.
 Next, we also talk about what cultural differences should we take into account when thinking colors for data visualizations, and our topic of our data visualization or presentation influences that choose the choice of our colors.
 So I've learned a lot today and I hope you will as well about how to be more intentional with color your data visualizations, because of course, you probably know that it matters what type of colors you pick, but how to do that.
 That's what we're discussing.
 So let's dive in with conversation of scale strategy.
 Guides bring to our viewers today.

 Kate Strachnyi: